miffili/freeCodeCamp/FED-JScalculator/README.md

 - as a user, I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output

 #### Implementation
 This is the first advanced project for freeCodeCamp.
-I was really thrilled to use vanilla JavaScript again and excited because there was a lot to think of in order to publish a working calculator, e.g. not displaying outside of the calculator itself, no multiple zeros in the beginning of the input, allowing only one decimal point... :innocent:
+I was really thrilled to use vanilla JavaScript again and excited because there was a lot to think of in order to publish a working calculator, e.g. not displaying outside of the calculator itself, no multiple zeros in the beginning of the input, allowing only one decimal point...

 #### Made with
 - HTML, CSS, vanilla JavaScript